GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit06/unit06-07_validation.md

 * Implement the formula for the RMSE in R and calculate it for your predictions of the test data.
 How can you interpret this value?
 * Divide the RMSE by the mean of the observed vegetation height in the test data.
 How can you interpret this value?

+## Uploading assignment to Ilias
+Finalize the three Exercises (Exercise 3, 4, and 5), read the example script provided in the html, and create a nice map of the vegetation height that you predicted.
+Then upload both files (i.e., Rmd and html) to Ilias.
+See [here]({{"../unit00/unit00-02_Deliverables.html#assignments" | baseURL }}){:target="_blank"} for where exactly to place your files as well as for the file naming conventions.
+{: .notice--info}